rybolov/UltraDDR-IOC-Checker/README.md

 2. Domain names (Queries for an A record, shows if we got the IP address of the "blocked" page.)
 3. HTTP/HTTPS URLs by removing everything except the FQDN/domain.
 (Queries for an A record, shows if we got the IP address of the "blocked" page.)
 4. The domain half of email addresses (Anything to the right of "@".
 Queries for an A record, shows if we got the IP address of the "blocked" page.)
-5. IPv4 addresses (Makes a PTR query, should be shown as "Other" in results)
+5. IPv4 addresses (Makes a PTR query, should be shown as "PTR" in results)
-6. IPv6 addresses (Makes a PTR query, should be shown as "Other" in results)
+6. IPv6 addresses (Makes a PTR query, should be shown as "PTR" in results)

 Most CTI sources (example: CISA Advisories) "defang" CTI IOC by replacing "." with "[.]" so we remove that when we process the list.
 Others transform "HTTP" and "HTTPS" into "HXXP" and "HXXPS" and so we also translate that.